-After gaining a degree in journalism and editing her student magazine at Dublin City University, Laura began her career in media as a researched on Irish national radio station, Newstalk.
-Yet it was her entry in MTV Network’s Europe Campaign, ‘Pick Me MTV’, which kick started Laura’s career in front of the camera in 2008.
+After gaining a degree in Journalism and editing her student magazine at Dublin City University, with a semester abroad at Boston University, Laura began her career in the media as a researcher on Irish national radio station Newstalk.

 2013 saw Laura branch into fashion, as she was signed to the Special Bookings Division at top London modelling agency, Select Models.
-A year later in 2014, she joined the BBC Eurovision team as a commentator for the semi-finals alongside Scott Mills, and co-hosted the ’11th Irish Film and Television Awards with Simon Delaney’.
+A year later in 2014. she joined the BBC Eurovision team as a commentator for the semi-finals alongside Scott Mills, and co-hosted the 11th Irish Film & Television Awards with Simon Delaney.

 Whitmore’s interest in fashion was furthered in 2015, with the launch of her first festival inspired jewellery range with Daisy, alongside her catwalk debut in London Fashion Week, walking for Bora Aksu.